ian6ft5/YoutubeAlarmClock/README.md

 # Youtube Alarm Clock

-### An Application for Windows Machines by heuristix
+### An Application for Windows Machines by ian6ft5

 I got into the habit of playing a brown noise Youtube video when I go to bed.
 The video has a dark animation of a spaceship cockpit with stars passing by and creates a great environment for me to sleep.
 This particular video switches to a soft song with ~20 minutes left, so I had the idea to launch it at a calculated time stamp so the music starts at the time I want to wake up.
 This is the child of that idea.